Frei Municipality

 Frei is a former municipality in Møre og Romsdal county, Norway.
 The 65 km2 municipality existed from 1838 until its dissolution in 2008 when it was incorporated into Kristiansund Municipality.
 It was located between the Kvernesfjorden and Freifjorden, primarily including the island of Frei and the smaller surrounding islands.

 The administrative centre of the municipality was the village of Rensvik, the largest village on the island, located on the northern end of the island.
-Other main villages that were in Frei Municipality include the village of Nedre Frei, located on the southern end of the island and the village of Kvalvåg, located on the eastern side of the island.
+Other main villages that were in Frei Municipality included the villages of Nedre Frei and Storbakken, both located on the southern end of the island and the village of Kvalvåg, located on the eastern side of the island.
 The main church for the municipality was Frei Church, located in the village of Nedre Frei.

-History
+Prior to its dissolution in 2008, the 64.8 km2 municipality was the 410th largest by area out of the 431F municipalities in Norway.
+Frei Municipality was the 184th most populous municipality in Norway with a population of about 5,428.
+The municipality's population density was 83.8 PD/km2 and its population had increased by 6.8% over the previous 10-year period.

+General information

-The municipality of Fredø was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1882, a small part of Fredø (population: 40) was merged into the neighboring Øre Municipality to the south.
-On 1 September 1893, an area of Frei (population: 231) was merged into the new Gjemnes Municipality.
-In 1897, the Grip archipelago (population: 198) was separated from Frei to form the new Grip Municipality.
+The municipality of Fredø (later spelled Frei) was established on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1882, a small part of Fredø Municipality (population: 40) was merged into the neighboring Øre Municipality to the south.
+On 1 September 1893, an area of Frei Municipality (population: 231) was merged into the newly-created Gjemnes Municipality.
+In 1897, the Grip archipelago (population: 198) was separated from Frei Municipality to form the new Grip Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the northern part of the island of Frei (population: 884) was transferred from Bremsnes Municipality to Frei Municipality.
-Also on the same date, the part of Frei on the island of Aspøya (population: 147) was transferred to the neighboring Tingvoll Municipality.
+Also on the same date, the part of Frei Municipality that was located on the island of Aspøya (population: 147) was transferred to the neighboring Tingvoll Municipality.
 On 1 January 2008, Frei Municipality ceased to exist when it was merged into the neighboring Kristiansund Municipality to the north.